Payability logo

 Payability Review

-Payability was founded in 2015 and has become a specialized financial platform for third-party marketplace sellers, particularly those operating on Amazon.
+Payability was founded in 2015 and has become a listed financial platform for third-party marketplace sellers, particularly those operating on Amazon.
 The company has facilitated over $6 billion in daily payments to more than 10,000 Amazon sellers since its inception.
 Rather than positioning itself as a traditional lender, Payability operates as an earnings acceleration service designed specifically for the unique cash flow challenges of marketplace-based businesses.

 Payability's core offering is a daily payout system that allows Amazon and Walmart sellers to access their sales earnings the next day instead of waiting 14 days for standard marketplace payments.
 The service includes a Payability Visa prepaid card (issued by Sutton Bank and powered by Marqeta) that enables sellers to spend their advanced funds immediately.
 The application process is streamlined—sellers connect their marketplace account, pass eligibility review based on sales volume and performance, and receive funding within 30 minutes, with no traditional credit checks required.